PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: : Structure and Philosophy

-While the components of DA and OED problems can be used independently of each other, some level of ordering is mandatory for proper utilization.
+While the components of DA and OED problems discussed above can be used independently of each other, some level of ordering is mandatory for proper utilization.
 For example, an inverse problem (DA) object cannot be instantiated before a simulation model, an observation operator, and error model objects.
 Similarly, an OED problem for Bayesian inversion cannot be solved before creating an inverse problem.
-The general workflow for utilizing \pyoed components is displayed in Figure~\ref{fig:PyOED_workflow}.
 A practical guide that illustrates how to follow this simple workflow is described in Section~\ref{sec:Test_cases}.